elastic/enterprise-search-sharepoint-server-connector/README.rst

-Enterprise Search | Workplace Search | Sharepoint Server Connector
+Enterprise Search | Workplace Search | SharePoint Server Connector
 ===================================================

 SharePoint Server is a collaboration platform in the Microsoft 365 solution suite which is often used as a centralized content management system.
-The Sharepoint Server connector provided with Workplace Search automatically synchronizes and enables searching over following items:
+The SharePoint Server connector provided with Workplace Search automatically synchronizes and enables searching over following items:

 * Site Collections
 * Sites and Subsites